 As for the story’s setting, Irving writes that the sequestered glen of Sleepy Hollow is “one of the quietest places in the whole world” located mere miles from historical Tarrytown, New York.
 While Irving invented Sleepy Hollow for his eerie tale, the real-life residents of North Tarrytown have long believed it to be based on their own village—so much so that in 1996, North Tarrytown officially changed its name to Sleepy Hollow.

 And it’s everything you want it to be, especially in the weeks leading up to Halloween.
 By day, Sleepy Hollow is a picture-perfect village, abuzz with autumnal festivities.
-Revelers arrive early for pumpkin fairs, spiced craft beers (the Ichabod Crane at is a must), and walking tours of the Horseman’s old stomping grounds.
+Revelers arrive early for pumpkin fairs, spiced craft beers (the Ichabod Crane at The Huddle is a must), and walking tours of the Horseman’s old stomping grounds.
 Washington Irving and the inspirations behind his characters are actually buried in the cemetery at the Old Dutch Church.

 Yet it’s when the sun goes down that the dark legend of Sleepy Hollow truly comes to life.
 Ghosts and goblins appear in the night, while a costumed Headless Horseman roams the streets.
 The sunbeams that once romanced the gravestones of the Old Dutch Church cemetery transform into sinister shadows that play tricks on the eye.
 The moon casts a spooky glow as murmurs of a live “Sleepy Hollow” reading escape the stone church.
 Across the street, a haunted house, which incorporates the infamous bridge from the story, is in full swing.